 - Community safety that increases the safety of everyone

 - Food growing/greening and food-based activities that increase communities coming together and enhances the local environment

-How much money is available and who can apply
+How much money was available and who could apply

 - Up to £10k is available for new collectives who are not formally constituted but have the support of an existing organisation who will support the delivery, monitoring and evaluation of projects